queueit/KnownUser.V3.Lua/Examples/Apache/README.md

 rm lua.tar.gz
 ```

 This way the library is now extracted to `/usr/local/lib/KnownUser.V3.Lua-3.7`.
-So, in the below configuration where you see `{LIB_FOLDER}` you will need to replace it with the above path.
+So, in the below configuration where you see `{LIB_FOLDER}` you will need to replace it with the above path to the library.

 ### 2. Download the Queue-it integration configuration file to the {CFG_FILE}
-A good best-practice is to store it in the `/usr/local/etc/` folder.
-Go to that folder and download the latest integration configuration file from the Queue-it API.
-To do so, you will need to grab your [API key from the GO plaform](https://go.queue-it.net/app/account/api-keys).
+A good practice is to store this file in the `/usr/local/etc/` folder.
+You can download the latest integration configuration file from the Queue-it API.
+To do so, you will need to:
+- copy your [API key](https://go.queue-it.net/app/account/api-keys) from the GO plaform,
+- copy your Customer ID from the [Company Profile](https://go.queue-it.net/companyprofile) section of the GO platform,
+- and replace both values in the below command before executing it.

 ```bash
 curl --request GET https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id] --header "api-key: [your-API-key]" --header "Host: queue-it.net" > /usr/local/etc/qit_integration_configuration.json
 ```

-This way the configuration file is now stored as `/usr/local/etc/qit_integration_configuration.json`.
-So, in the below configuration where you see `{CFG_FILE}` you will need to replace it with the above path.
+The configuration file is now stored as `/usr/local/etc/qit_integration_configuration.json`.
+So, in the below configuration where you see `{CFG_FILE}` you will need to replace it with this file path.

 Note that whenever you change and publish a new configuration on the GO platform, this file needs to be updated.
 You can just re-issue the above curl command to pull the configuration again.
 For more advanced/automated metods please refer to the [Downloading the Integration Configuration](https://github.com/queueit/Documentation/tree/main/serverside-connectors/integration-config) guide.